MimiMagusin/Teaching-AProfessionalNetwork/README.md

 ## Structure
-* Divide the body into a header, two sections and a footer.
+* Divide the body into four sections.
 Give them names, like this:

 ```
 <!DOCTYPE html>